 Panic attacks are notoriously difficult to cure without some type of outside help.
 That's because one of the most common problems with curing panic attacks is that the more you think about your panic attacks, the more likely you are to have them.
 It's the catch-22 of panic disorder.

 So curing your panic attacks at home is difficult.
 But it's not impossible.
 In this article, we'll look at some effective home remedies for panic attacks and describe what it takes to overcome your panic and anxiety.

 About Curing Panic Attacks

 Panic attacks are very complex.
 One of the issues that adds to its complexity is that panic attacks are often reactionary, and occur more often the more you think about them and the more you worry about them.
-If you haven't yet, take my anxiety test to find out more about symptoms and how panic attacks work.
+If you haven't yet, take my free 7 minute anxiety test to find out more about symptoms and how panic attacks work.

 While panic attacks can hit out of the blue, they are usually caused by an over-sensitivity to the way you feel, in a pattern that resembles this: